 This process does not apply to students in the Degree Completion program who wish to appeal a grade.
 That process is outlined in detail above.
-The process referred to here applies to situations where a student feels they have been singled out for unfair treatment by their instructor, or they have a complaint about Simpson University.
+The process applies to situations where a student feels they have been singled out for unfair treatment by their instructor, or they have a complaint about Simpson University.